 Kant's least contentious examples of synthetic claims that are not empirical are mathematical.
-In particular, he claims that 7 + 5 = 12' is not analytic.
+In particular, he claims that '7 + 5 = 12' is not analytic, contrary to Leibniz and Hume before him and to Frege afterward.

 Mathematical propositions, properly so called, are always a priori judgments rather than empirical ones; for they carry with them necessity, which we could never glean from experience...It is true that one might at first think that the proposition 7 + 5 = 12 is a merely analytic one that follows, by the principle of contradiction, from the concept of a sum of 7 and 5.
 Yet if we look more closely, we find that the concept of the sum of 7 and 5 contains nothing more than the union of the two numbers into one; but in [thinking] that union we are not thinking in any way at all what that single number is that unites the two.
 In thinking merely that union of 7 and 5, I have by no means already thought the concept of 12; and no matter how long I dissect my concept of such a possible sum, still I shall never find in it that 12.
 We must go beyond these concepts and avail ourselves of the intuition corresponding to one of the two...
 (B14-5, AW 726a).